IEEE-UH-Manoa/sab.ieeeatuhm.com/professional_fees_proposal.md

 * Quantity: 3
 * Total Price: $1000
-* Justification: To give students access to open-source electronics platforms to experiment with in tests for their projects in Holms Hall 450 Project Room.
+* Justification: To give students access to open-source electronics platforms to experiment with in tests for their projects in the Holmes Hall 450 Project Room.
 * Estimated number of students impacted: ~20